NDLx0/Mini-ISI-2024/README.md

 We search spam cipher and you'll get [spammimic](https://www.spammimic.com/) where you can decode the spam text you get `mhamdia` as a result.
 Flag: `Securinets{mahmdia}`

-Long work but you need to have a methodology even in searching for infos Thanks.
+Long work but you need to have a methodology even in searching for infos.

+Thanks.